Svetroid/Spirits/README.md

 - setSpiritDescriptionColor - Spirits, by default, has a unique description format.
 There are 2 methods that you can use to achieve a very similar format for your ability.
 By using this one, you're able to change the color of your description to the Spirits theme color by defining what type of ability your describing.

 - setSpiritDescription - Along with editing the color format, you're also able to define the ability type.
 This will appear at the beginning of your ability description in bold.

+# Foreword by Svetroid

+This fork has been updated by Svetroid to re-add the Corrupt and Purify waterbending moves, updating to the latest version of ProjectKorra and Spigot, as well as making the code generally more robust.